 It dangled from his head, pushing against the car seat.
 Usually this was the point that triggered the green light to send it soaring across the car.
 Stuck or lost… who knows where.
 My heart would sink.

 But this time, as I watched in the rear view mirror, rolling up to a red light…

 His chubby, little hands reconnected it to his head.
-Big as saucers, his eyes lit up.
+His eyes lit up like saucers.
 He pulled the magnet off again.

 And then immediately reconnected it.
 Smiling.
 Ear to ear.

 “Yes.
 Magic ear.
 You hear it!”
 I shouted.
 Nursery rhymes blairing in surround sound.
 The lights were on!

 It didn’t mean there weren’t many more scavenger hunts for lost devices throughout the house, car, playground.
 We had our fair share of epic-level toddler tantrums, resulting in devices being pitched, airborne across the room.